 The two innovations were followed up by the first tactile wristwatch in 1999 – the T-Touch.
 Later on, the model was developed into a solar-powered piece, becoming, again, the first-ever of its kind.

-These days, Tissot exports more than 4 million watches all over the world in nearly 160 countries.
+These days, Tissot exports more than 4 million watches all over the world and is present in nearly 160 countries.
 The brand slogan “Innovators by Tradition” will surely give justified hope for other groundbreaking innovations.

 Where Are Tissot Watches Made?

 It’s no secret that the Swiss industry, especially the lower-priced brands rely more and more on China’s cheaper production costs.
-It won’t be a surprise if the case of a Tissot watch is sourced from the low-priced part of the world.
+Therefore, It wouldn’t come as a surprise if the watch case of a Tissot piece is sourced from the low-priced part of the world.
 The truth is that no one really knows to what extent the Swiss watch manufacturers exploit the law.

 In regards to the location of the company, the brand’s headquarters is situated in the very spot where everything got a start nearly 160 years ago – in Le Locle, Switzerland.